shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Unit-Testing-on-Polygon.md

 event Transfer(address indexed receiver, uint256 amount);
 ```

-## Deep Dive into programming Smart Contracts
+# Unit testing smart contracts with Truffle

+## Defining the smart contract

 *Notes: We name this smart Contract as **Company** and use solidity version **0.8.7***

-Before defining the events and functions, let's first define variables to be used in the Smart Contract.
+Before defining the events and functions, let's first define variables to be used in the smart contract.

 ```solidity
 contract Company {